opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 - Search for `opensearch.experimental.feature.extensions.enabled`, uncomment and set it to `true`
 - Run OpenSearch using
   - `./bin/opensearch` when running from a local distribution
-  - `./gradlew run` when running using gradle in developer mode

 ## Create extensions.yml file